whimsicalities/papermachine/README.md

 # papermachine
 Paper fork for use in a minigame.
-Probably wouldn't reccomend using it anywhere else.
+Probably wouldn't recommend using it anywhere else.